 Stormwater management is a critical municipal responsibility with a direct impact on public health and safety, environmental habitat, and future development.
 Our combined sewer system does a good job collecting and treating both stormwater and wastewater.
 The stormwater charge will cover the cost of stormwater-specific infrastructure and the stormwater portion of the combined sewer system.

-Proposed New Stormwater Charge Structure
+New Stormwater Charge Structure

-CURRENT - Based on one general measurement: Sewer Flow (wastewater and stormwater charges combined)
+PREVIOUS - Based on one general measurement: Sewer Flow (wastewater and stormwater charges combined)

-PROPOSED - Based on two more specific measurements:
+NEW - Based on two more specific measurements:

 - Wastewater Flow